golanlevin/60-212/2026/assignments/assignment_3_color.md

 ## Summary of Deliverables

+In this assignment set, we're approaching color **computationally**.
+The goal is not to find a particular set of colors that looks good, but to develop **systems for generating and relating colors**: interpolating between them, constructing relationships among them, exploiting their perceptual interactions, and distributing them in a composition.

+In other words, don't show me that you found good colors; show me that you figured out how to generate good color relationships.
+Your programs should be capable of producing many different, successful results because you have encoded some principle about how their colors relate.

 This assignment has six parts, paced out on different days, totaling about 5 hours:

 Due **Monday** September 7: